ExpressLRS/Docs/docs/software/mavlink.md

 1. Turn on both the RX and TX, and ensure they connect properly.

-1. For ELRS v3, In ELRS LUA script, select `Other Devices`, select your receiver, and set the `serial protocol` to `MAVLink`.
+1. For ELRS v3, With the TX and RX still connected, In ELRS LUA script, select `Other Devices`, select your receiver, and set the `serial protocol` to `MAVLink`.
 This configures the RX to output MAVLink protocol on the UART.
-For ELRS v4 RX protocol is now configured automatically when changing the TX mode to MAVLink.
+For ELRS v4, This step can be skipped, RX protocol is now configured automatically when changing the TX mode to MAVLink.

-1. First turn off your receiver, link mode cannot be changed when connected.
+1. Turn off your receiver, link mode cannot be changed when connected.
 In the main menu select the `Link Mode` option.
 Change it from `Normal` to `MAVLink`.
 This configures the TX module to send / receive MAVLink.

 1. Configure your usual power, packet rate, etc. The telemetry ratio will be preset to 1:2 (and cannot be changed while in MAVLink mode).